microsoft/ignite25-LAB595-extending-dragon-copilot-with-partner-built-ai-solutions/lab/instructions/bonus-01-step.md

     ```

 We should now be able to successfully call the OpenAI Resource.
-In the next section, we will update the ouput to display an adaptive card
+In the next section, we will update the output to display an adaptive card